nyanton/scrabble-score/README.md

 # Using the Program
 Simply run `ruby init.rb` and it will ask you to put input a word.
 It will then provide a scrabble score for the word.

+Tests are done using both RSpec and Minitest as I was trying to learn how to use both.